-Justice Dept. Reportedly Investigating Early-Decision Admissions At Elite Colleges
+Justice Dept. Investigating Early-Decision Admissions At Elite Colleges

 Elite colleges often fill large portions of their admitted classes with students who apply through early admittance programs.
 Many such schools fill 40 percent or more of incoming classes with early applicants, the Journal reports.

-The system has been criticized as favoring students from wealthy families, who are able to commit to attend a university without knowing what financial aid they will receive.
+The system has been criticized as favoring students from wealthy families, who are able to commit to attending a university without knowing what financial aid they will receive.

-"Equity considerations related to early decision have long been a concern within higher education, but this is the first time in my memory that the issue has come up in the context of antitrust concerns," The American Council on Education's Terry Hartle told Inside Higher Ed.
+"Equity considerations related to early decision have long been a concern within higher education, but this is the first time in my memory that the issue has come up in the context of antitrust concerns," the American Council on Education's Terry Hartle told Inside Higher Ed.

 Separately, the Justice Department is also probing Harvard University's use of race in admissions.
-A group says that the university has systematically discriminated against Asian-Americans in admissions for decades, and it's suing the university to release its admissions data publicly.
+A group says that the university has systematically discriminated against Asian-Americans in admissions for decades, and it is suing the university to release its admissions data publicly.